xleonzhao/ccnp-encor/23-SD-Access-WAN.md

   * not use LISP data plane
     * IP-in-IP
 * enhanced to support Cisco TrustSec Scalable Group Tags (SGTs)
-  * adding new fields to the first 4 bytes of the VXLAN header
+  * adding new fields to the first 4 bytes of the VXLAN header (total 8B)
     * VXLAN Group Policy Option (VXLAN-GPO)

 ![](img/2024-11-21-11-06-47.png)